 c.
 The Title IX Coordinator will consider the relevant factors in reaching a determination as to whether to terminate the Investigation and/or Hearing process.
 In the event that the Title IX Coordinator determines that the Investigation will continue, the Title IX Coordinator will notify the Complainant of that determination.
 The Title IX Coordinator will include in that notification a statement that the Complainant is not required to participate in the Investigation and/or Hearing process but that the process will continue.
-In the event that the Title IX Coordinator determines that the Investigation and/or Hearing process but that the process will continue.
 In the event that the Title IX Coordinator determines that the Investigation will be terminated, both Parties will be notified.